Q: What is CCRN certification?

 Q: How do I sign up for the CCRN exam?

-A: The CCRN Exam Handbook includes detailed testing information and a paper application.
+A: The exam handbook for your eligibility pathway includes detailed testing information and a paper application.
 You may also apply online.

 Q: Once I pass the exam, how long is my CCRN certification effective?

-A: CCRN certification is recognized for a 3-year period, and may be renewed by retaking the CCRN exam or by meeting the requirements of the Renewal by Synergy CERPs (Continuing Education Recognition Points) program during the 3-year certification period.
+A: CCRN certification is recognized for a three-year period, and may be renewed by retaking the CCRN exam or by meeting the requirements of the Renewal by Synergy CERPs (Continuing Education Recognition Points) program during the three-year certification period.

-Q: What if I care for both adult and pediatric patients?
+Q: What if I provide direct care to acutely/critically ill adult AND pediatric or neonatal patients?

-A: If you meet the clinical hour requirements caring for both patient populations you may sit for both the Adult and Pediatric CCRN exams.
+A: If you meet the clinical practice hour requirements for more than one acute/critical care patient population, you may take the CCRN exam via the Direct Care Pathway for both populations.

 Eligible hours are those spent caring for the patient population — adult, pediatric or neonatal — related to the exam for which you are applying.
-If you hold Adult CCRN certification only you may not represent yourself as a CCRN while caring for pediatric or neonatal patients.
+If you hold Adult CCRN certification only, however, you may not represent yourself as a CCRN while caring for pediatric or neonatal patients.

-Q: Who is eligible to sit for the CCRN certification exam?
+Q: Who is eligible for CCRN certification via the Direct Care Pathway?

-A: The CCRN exam is for nurses who work in direct care of acutely/critically ill patients in areas such as ICUs, CCUs, respiratory ICUs, surgical ICUs, medical/surgical ICUs, cardiac/surgical ICUs, neuro/neurosurgical ICUs, PICUs, NICUs, critical care transport/flight, trauma units, emergency departments and in nurse anesthesia — or in other units as appropriate.
+A: CCRN certification via the Direct Care Pathway is for nurses who work in direct care of acutely/critically ill patients in areas such as ICUs, CCUs, respiratory ICUs, surgical ICUs, medical/surgical ICUs, cardiac/surgical ICUs, neuro/neurosurgical ICUs, PICUs, NICUs, critical care transport/flight, trauma units, emergency departments and in nurse anesthesia or other units as appropriate.
 Final determination of eligibility is not based on unit type but on patient acuity, as patient placement varies by facility and bed availability.

 A: CCRN is a registered service mark and a brand name.
 It does not mean “Critical Care Registered Nurse” as AACN cannot guarantee that a certificant is a registered nurse — this is an issue between the nurse and their state.
 We do require that certificants possess a current unencumbered RN or APRN license when they apply for the exam and renew their certification, and that they notify us of any change in their status.